sinalotfim/data-structures-and-algorithms/non-linear-data-structures/tree.md

     - You can create a forest by cutting the root of a tree.
       ![Tree forest](../assets/forest.webp)
 5. `Height of a Node`
-    - The height of a node is the number of edges from the node to the deepest leaf (ie. the longest path from the node to a leaf node).
+    - The height of a node is the number of edges **from the node to the deepest leaf** (ie. the longest path from the node to a leaf node).
 6. `Degree of a Node`
     - The degree of a node is the total number of branches of that node.
 7. `Depth of a Node`
-    - The depth of a node is the number of edges from the root to the node.
+    - The depth of a node is the number of edges **from the root to the node**.
     - From **Bottom to Top** (**BT**)
 8. `Height of a Tree`
     - The height of a Tree is the height of the root node or the depth of the deepest node.